Find answers to common questions about PDF authenticity checking

 Our PDF modification detection system provides high accuracy through multi-layer analysis combining metadata validation, structural analysis, and signature verification.
 The accuracy depends on several factors: the quality of PDF metadata, the sophistication of modification attempts, and the PDF creation tools used.

-Internally we use a confidence score (0-100) to decide the result; you only see a binary answer: the PDF has been modified (yes) or it has not (no).
-For critical decisions, we recommend using our PDF authenticity checker as part of a broader verification strategy rather than relying solely on automated results.
+For critical decisions, we recommend using this tool as part of a broader verification strategy rather than relying solely on automated results.

 Yes, our PDF authenticity verification service prioritizes your privacy and security.
 PDF files are temporarily processed in secure cloud storage (Vercel Blob) solely for the duration necessary to complete the analysis.
 Files are permanently and automatically deleted immediately after analysis completes, typically within minutes.